pixelbrackets/html5-mini-template/README.md

 ## Vision

-This package provides a single class to turn a text or HTML-snippet into a valid HTML5 document.
+This package provides a single class to turn a message or HTML-snippet into a valid HTML5 document.

 This way it is possible to let an app return an HTML response without the need to store a template file beforehand or initialize a full-blown template engine.

-The package therefore does not have template variables, modifiers or parsers.
+The package therefore does not have template variables or modifiers.
-Three lines of code should be sufficient to wrap a given message into a valid HTML document.
+Two lines of code should be sufficient to wrap a given text into a valid HTML document.
+One more to add a link to fancy stylesheet.

 See [»Usage«](#usage) for some examples.

 The package follows the KISS principle.